Chevrolet Spark Insurance Rates

 | Wyoming | $1,122 | -$138 | -11.0% |

-Choosing higher comprehensive and collision insurance deductibles could save up to $380 every year, whereas increasing liability limits will increase premiums.
-Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $459 more per year.
+Choosing high deductibles could save up to $380 a year, whereas increasing liability limits will increase rates.
+Going from a 50/100 limit to a 250/500 limit will raise rates by up to $459 more each year.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you could be paying $1,500 to $2,100 extra each year, depending on your age.
-Insurance for high-risk drivers can cost as much as 42% to 132% more than the average policy.
+If you have a few points on your driving record or tend to cause accidents, you could be paying at least $1,500 to $2,100 additional every year, depending on your age.
+Insurance for high-risk drivers can cost around 42% to 132% more than average.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |